kubernetes/kubernetes.github.io/content/en/docs/concepts/configuration/secret.md

 - Learn how to [manage Secret using `kubectl`](/docs/tasks/configmap-secret/managing-secret-using-kubectl/)
 - Learn how to [manage Secret using config file](/docs/tasks/configmap-secret/managing-secret-using-config-file/)
 - Learn how to [manage Secret using kustomize](/docs/tasks/configmap-secret/managing-secret-using-kustomize/)
+- Secret is a top-level resource in the Kubernetes REST API.
+  The {{< api-reference page="config-and-storage-resources/secret-v1" >}} object definition describes the object in detail.